Mabel Vernon: Organizing for women's suffrage

 Vernon was a key organizer of the campaign of the Silent Sentinels that began on January 10, 1917.
 She was responsible for ensuring that there were enough volunteers each day to picket the White House.
 Vernon and Paul organized themed days for the picket where all of the volunteers were from certain states or from certain professions.
 Their strategy ensured consistent press coverage and the eighteen-month campaign saw thousands of women participate and culminated in the arrests of many picketers and the "Night of Terror".

-At a convention in March 1917, it was decided to merge the Congressional Union and the National Woman's Party.
+In March 1917, it was decided to merge the Congressional Union and the National Woman's Party.
 Following the vote, Vernon was selected to be Secretary of the NWP.
-After President Wilson announced the American entry into World War I, a committee was able to secure an audience with Wilson on the issue of suffrage.
+After President Woodrow Wilson announced the American entry into World War I, a committee was able to secure an audience with Wilson on the issue of suffrage.
 Doris Stevens, in her memoir Jailed for Freedom, wrote that the President was moved when Mabel Vernon said "If the right of those who submit to authority to have a voice in their own government is so sacred a cause to foreign people as to constitute the reason for our entering the international war in its defense, will you not, Mr. President, give immediate aid to the measure before Congress demanding self-government for the women of this country?"

+At a convention in late 1917, Vernon identified the most significant impacts of the picketing.
+First of all, they generated consistent publicity and kept the fight for women's suffrage on national headlines.
+Vernon also noted that the picketing of the Silent Sentinels forced female suffrage into the consciousness of Woodrow Wilson, barring him from ignoring them, writing, "Was it not worth even going to prison for, to have national woman suffrage daily in the mind of the President?"
+Additionally, the picketing kept the female suffrage question in the minds of Congress during war sessions.
+The Silent Sentinels also served as a symbol of the growing sentiment and unity of the women's suffrage movement.
+Through protest, it created a unique and unified militant identity for women fighting for political voice.
+Their appearances in the public and political spheres direct addresses to the president, and motivating sacrifice infused the Silent Sentinels militant identity and ultimately contributed to the success of the 19th Amendment.

 Vernon was among the first six women who were arrested while picketing the White House, under charges of "obstructing the traffic."
 They were tried and found guilty on June 26, 1917, and each was ordered to pay a US$25 fine or spend three days in jail.
 All of the women insisted they were innocent and refused to pay the fine.
 Following the passage of the Nineteenth Amendment, during the 1920s, Vernon supported women candidates for Congress and lobbied on behalf of the Equal Rights Amendment.